anluke/candle-realm/README.md

     - The image in the header was taken from [Pexels](https://images.pexels.com/photos/7445004/pexels-photo-7445004.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260).

+    - The image in the main section for Candles was taken from [brambleberry](https://www.brambleberry.com/on/demandware.static/-/Sites-brambleberry-Library/default/dw8dfa4417/images/articles/art0171-art0190/art0179-scented-candle-kits-testing.jpg).

+    - The image in the main section for Kits was taken from [Willow & Finn Candles](https://cdn.shopify.com/s/files/1/0069/1866/8401/products/image_4ef06143-e2ba-4683-9586-716b7966d210.jpg?v=1633886380).

     - The image in the main section for BeesWax was taken from [post.heatline](https://post.healthline.com/wp-content/uploads/2019/10/Beeswax_Beauty_Products_732x549-thumbnail.jpg).

     - The image in the main section for Soy Wax was taken from [artnews](https://www.artnews.com/wp-content/uploads/2020/08/AdobeStock_310424293.jpeg).